excalidraw/excalidraw-blog/content/blog/one-year-of-excalidraw/index.md

 The [free hand draw](https://github.com/excalidraw/excalidraw/pull/1570) was added by [kbariotis](https://github.com/kbariotis).

-### 🏳 Translations
+### 🇺🇳 Translations

 From early on, users were asking for supporting multiple languages.
 The [final implementation](https://github.com/excalidraw/excalidraw/pull/638) of it was done by [vjeux](https://github.com/vjeux) and the automatic integration with our [Crowdin](https://crowdin.com/project/excalidraw) project was done by [lipis](https://github.com/lipis).
+UI support for right-to-left languages was [implemented](https://github.com/excalidraw/excalidraw/pull/1154) by [j-f1](https://github.com/j-f1).

 ### 💾 File system integration and file handling